delta-io/delta/protocol_rfcs/managed-commits.md

     - The filename must follow the pattern: `<version>.json`.
 Here the `version` is the version `v` which is being committed, zero-padded to 20 digits.
     - The existence of a `<version>.json` file proves that the corresponding version `v` is committed, even for managed-commit tables.
 Filesystem based Delta clients can use filesystem listing operations to directly discover such commits.

-Without [managed-commits](#managed-commits), a delta client must always write backfilled commit files directly, relying on filesystem atomicity to prevent lost writes when multiple writers attempt to commit the same version at the same time.
+Without [managed-commits](#managed-commits), a delta client must always write commit files directly to the `_delta_log` directory, relying on filesystem atomicity to prevent lost writes when multiple writers attempt to commit the same version at the same time.

-With [managed-commits](#managed-commits), the delta client asks the [commit-owner](#commit-owner) to commit the version `v` and the commit-owner decides whether to write the backfilled/un-backfilled commit file based on the [managed commit protocol](#commit-protocol).
+With [managed-commits](#managed-commits), the delta client asks the [commit-owner](#commit-owner) to commit the version `v` and the commit-owner decides which type of commit file to write, based on the [managed commit protocol](#commit-protocol).

 ## Commit Owner API

-When managed commits are enabled, a `commit-owner` manages commits to the table on behalf of the Delta client.
+When managed commits are enabled, a `commit-owner` performs commits to the table on behalf of the Delta client.
 A commit-owner always has a client-side component (which the Delta client interacts with directly).
 It may also involve a server-side component (which the client-side component would be responsible to communicate with).
 The Delta client is responsible to define the client-side API that commit-owners should target, and commit-owners are responsible to define the commit atomicity and backfill protocols which the commit-owner client should implement.